SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  32: top-performing products

-### Step  31: Now you need AI to help identify your top-performing products
+Now you need AI to help identify your top-performing products

 1. Type `top 3 product by sales and state`
 2. Press **enter** or click **Ask**